 My way of doing this hobby is just one way of doing it, there are other techniques, better and more expensive equipment that will do the task.

 My image collection are different in quality, I started out wanting to photograph as many night sky objects as I possible could in a single night.
 This gave me a lot of images but with few exposures on each object and therefor a poor quality in the end.
 Now I only plan to capture a single target in a hole night with many or long exposures, this has definitely improved the overall quality in my images.

 There are certainly much learning by doing in this hobby and many long cold nights but when the setup is working and the weather is clear it is always rewarding and satisfactory to capture a good image:)

 In addition to my interest in photographing the night sky, flying has also always fascinated me.
 I am a trained aircraft technician and commercial pilot but have worked with IT for many years.

-My Flying homepage ( Work in progress, publishing expected may 2023)
+My Flying homepage ( Work in progress, expect finalizing may 2024)